hasitpbhatt/gonforce/README.md

   # on controllers at this moment
   # - name: controllers
   #   rule:
-  #     type: blacklist
+  #     type: blocklist
 ```

-Here, along with ensuring the we only use specific packages inside the default, using blacklists we ensure that we don't endup calling an subpackage of controller inside models package.
+Here, along with ensuring the we only use specific packages inside the default, using blocklists we ensure that we don't endup calling an subpackage of controller inside models package.
 And controllers doesn't have any extra restrictions other than already imposed by default package rule.